Malaysian PM Urged To Quit After Rare Royal Rebuke - UrduPoint

 Prime Minister Muhyiddin Yassin leads a scandal-plagued coalition that seized power last year without an election, but his government is on the verge of collapse after allies withdrew support.

-Parliament convened this week after a months-long suspension under a virus state of emergency, which critics said was a bid by Muhyiddin to cling on to power.
+Parliament convened this week after a months-long suspension under a coronavirus state of emergency, which critics said was a bid by Muhyiddin to cling on to power.

-On Monday, the law minister announced the emergency would end on August 1 and that several regulations enacted under it were being cancelled.
+On Monday, the law minister told the legislature the emergency would end on August 1 and that several regulations enacted under it were being cancelled.

 But rival MPs were furious, claiming Muhyiddin was just seeking to dodge a debate -- and it was not clear the monarch had agreed to revoke the emergency laws, as is required under the constitution.